ritza-co/kaboom/doc/21-scenes.md

 ## Winning or Losing

-When the player ins the game, the scene will switch from the "game" to the "win" scene, in which the number f coins they collected will be displayed.
+When the player wins the game, the scene will switch from the "game" to the "win" scene, in which case the number of coins collected will be displayed.
 Add the following code for the "win" scene, make sure it's outside the last bracket of the "game" scene:

 ```javascript
 scene("win", ({ score }) => {